Borrelia Antibody (Blood)

-Your healthcare provider may also order a test to look for Borrelia antibodies in
+You may also have a test to look for Borrelia antibodies in your cerebrospinal fluid

-your cerebrospinal fluid if you have signs that your central nervous system has been
+(CSF) if you have signs that your central nervous system has been affected.
+This may

-affected.
-This may also be done if the blood test results aren't clear.
+also be done if the blood test results aren't clear.
 CSF is the liquid that surrounds

 What do my test results mean?

-Normal results are negative, meaning that no antibodies were found.
-But Lyme disease
+A negative result means that no antibodies were found.
+But Lyme disease is hard to

-is hard to diagnose, partly because the antibodies may not show up in your blood for
+diagnose.
+This is partly because the antibodies may not show up in your blood for

 several weeks.
 If your results are negative shortly after you've been infected, the